zwdzwd/transvar/README.md

 ## Bug report and feature request

-If you find any bug (very likely due to the complexity of genomics:-)) or you wish any feature, please direct to Wanding Zhou <zhouwanding@gmail.com>.
-Thank you.
+Please direct any bugs to <zhouwanding@gmail.com>.
+Thank you for using TransVar.

 ## Reference

-We are working on an application note on this topic :-).
+submitted

 ## About
 This work is a collaboration between Wanding Zhou, Tenghui Chen, Zechen Chong and Professor Ken Chen at UT MD Anderson Cancer Center.